alipali737/pen-test-docs/Operating Systems/Windows/Active Directory.md

 An FQDN is the complete name of a computer or host. `<hostname>.<domain>.<tld>` used to specify an object's location in the DNS tree.
 Used to locate a host in AD without knowing the IP.

 ### Tombstone
 A [tombstone](https://ldapwiki.com/wiki/Wiki.jsp?page=Tombstone) is a container object in AD that holds deleted AD objects.
 When an object is deleted from AD, the object remains for a set period of time known as the *Tombstone Lifetime*, and *isDeleted* is set to `True`.
 Once the lifetime is exceeded, the object is entirely removed.
 Defaults to 60 or 180 days depending on DC OS version.
-When an object is deleted in an AD environment without an AD Recycle Bin, it will bc
+When an object is deleted in an AD environment without an AD Recycle Bin, it will become a tombstone object.
+Majority of its attributes will be stripped and it will be places in the *Deleted Objects* container for its lifespan.
+It can be recovered by any stripped attributes can't.

+### AD Recycle Bin
+If an object is deleted it goes to this bin for a set period (default 60 days).
+It is much easier to fully restore the object than from a tombstone.

+### SYSVOL
+The [SYSVOL](https://social.technet.microsoft.com/wiki/contents/articles/8548.active-directory-sysvol-and-netlogon.aspx) folder, or share, stores copied of public files in the domain such as system policies, Group Policy settings, logon/logoff scripts, and often contains other types of scripts used in the AD environment.
+The contents of this folder is replicated to all DCs using File Replication Services (FRS).

+### AdminSDHolder
+The [AdminSDHolder](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/appendix-c--protected-accounts-and-groups-in-active-directory) object is used to manage ACLs for members of built-in groups in AD marked as privileged.
+Its a container for the Security Descriptor applied to members of protected groups.
+The `SDProp` process runs on a schedule on the PDC Emulator DC.
+By default it runs every hour, checking that members of protected groups have the correct ACLs applied to them.
+Eg. if an attacker creates a malicious ACL entry for a user in the Domain Admins group, unless they modify other AD settings, the SDProp would remove the new rights.

+### dsHeuristics
+The [dsHeuristics](https://docs.microsoft.com/en-us/windows/win32/adschema/a-dsheuristics) attribute is a string value on the Directory Service object to define multiple forest-wide configuration settings.
+This can be used to exclude built-in groups from the [Protected Groups](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/appendix-c--protected-accounts-and-groups-in-active-directory) list.
+This means they won't be modified by the *AdminSDHolder* object.

+### adminCount
+The [adminCount](https://docs.microsoft.com/en-us/windows/win32/adschema/a-admincount) attribute determines whether or not the SDProp process protects a user. `0` means unprotected.
+Searching for users with this attribute set to `1` means these are likely privileged accounts that could be of special interest.

+### Active Directory Users and Computers (ADUC)
+ADUC is a GUI console for managing users, groups, computers and contacts in AD.
+Can also be used through PowerShell.

+### ADSI Edit
+A GUI tool used to manage objects in AD.
+It is more powerful and has more access than ADUC has.
+You can create, modify or delete any object in an AD.
+It can however, allow changes that could have devastating effects in an AD.

+### sIDHistory
+[This](https://docs.microsoft.com/en-us/defender-for-identity/cas-isp-unsecure-sid-history-attribute) attribute holds any SIDs that na object was assigned previously.
+It is often used when migrating a user across domains to maintain their access.
+It can be potentially abused to gain elevated access in another domain if SID Filtering isn't enabled.

 ## NTDS
 ![[Windows#NTDS]]

+## MSBROWSE
+MSBROWSE is a Microsoft networking protocol that was used in early Windows-based LANs to provide browsing services.
+In older windows versions, we could use `nbtstat -A ip-address` to search for the Master browser.
+If we see `MSBROWSE` then thats the master browser.
+We could use `mltest` to query the Windows Master Browser for names of Domain Controllers.
+> Largely it is obsolete and replace by SMB and CIFS.